-Such considerations were of especial concern for Thales Cryogenics as the flexure component that was produced by Precision Micro was essential to the reliability and system life-time of the company’s LSF and LPT coolers, which Thales sell to a variety of customers that use them to cool high-sensitivity sensor systems.
-Examples of these applications include gamma ray detectors, detectors for thermal night vision, and infrared spectroscopy detectors for use in satellites for observation of the earth.
+Such considerations were a key concern as the flexure produced by Precision Micro was essential to the reliability and system lifetime of Thales’ LSF and LPT coolers, which it sells to a variety of customers to cool high-sensitivity sensor systems.
+Examples of these applications include gamma-ray detectors, detectors for thermal night vision, and infrared spectroscopy detectors for use in satellites for observation of the earth.
 For all customers, long product life and high reliability are essential, as replacing the coolers in such instances is at best costly, and when a satellite is in space, at worst impossible.

-As Thales Cryogenics assessed the nature of the flexure required, it looked at a number of manufacturing processes and suppliers before choosing Precision Micro and photochemical etching.
-Beyond Precision Micro’s reputation as one of the world’s leading photochemical etching suppliers, the fact that the company was purchased by global engineering group Meggitt plc in 2012 (the strapline of which is “Smart Engineering for Extreme Environments”) reinforced the symbiosis with Thales Cryogenics.
+As Thales Cryogenics assessed the nature of the flexure required, it looked at a number of manufacturing processes and suppliers before choosing Precision Micro and photo chemical etching.

-The purity of the metal used in the flexure, however, was ultimately the key to supplier selection, as it was vital that potential fracture sites in the grain were eliminated, and this was only achievable with the consistency required through the use of chemical etching and Precision Micro’s expertise.
+The purity of the metal used in the flexure was the key to supplier selection, as it was vital that potential fracture sites in the grain were eliminated, and this was only achievable with the consistency required through the use of chemical etching and Precision Micro’s expertise.